-C. Job Description Language
+2.3 Job Description Language

 We extended the possibilities to describe jobs substantially.
 While the initial version supported only the most basic description of a single measurement, we can now nearly arbitrary combine scans, delays, and loops.
-Our enhanced job description supports not only one single measurement description, but now provides the ability to use arbitrary combinations of scan, loop, and delay commands as defined in Backus-Naur Form in Figure 2.
+This enhanced description of jobs can be formally specified in Backus-Naur Form as